PlayeRom/flightgear-addon-which-runway/README.md

 "Which Runway" attempts to load the `rwyuse.xml` file, if it exists for a given airport, and takes into account the preferred runways there.

-NOTE: If you're flying to an airport for the first time and don't have the scenery downloaded (you'll download it automatically during the flight), you also won't have the `rwyuse.xml` file for that airport.
-You'll only get this file once you're near the airport and TerraSync downloads it.
-Therefore, it's a good idea to have the scenery downloaded beforehand, e.g., using TerraMaster, at least for the destination airport.

 If the airport has an `rwyuse.xml` file, it will be visible with an additional set of controls and information.

 ![alt Preferred runways options](docs/img/rwyuse-panel.png "Preferred runways options")